hjjee51/PE_polytope_approximation/README.md

 This project presents example codes for finite-data analysis for device-independent (DI) randomness verification using probability estimation technique [1] and using the algorithms for constructing polytope-approximations to the quantum set developed in [2].
 Please see [2] for more details of how the analysis works.

+This project is created by Quantinuum's Quantum Cryptography team.
 The codes are available for non-commercial use only; see the license for details.

 The project includes codes for two specific DI setups: 1) CHSH setting - two parties with two dichotomic measurements on each party, and 2) Mermin setting - three parties with two dichotomic measurements on each party.